 Tooth Extraction FAQs

-How soon can I eat after tooth extraction?
+How soon can I eat after a tooth extraction?

 You can remove the gauze to eat about one hour after surgery.
 Make sure you eat soft foods and avoid using a straw for the first 24 hours following the procedure.
 You should also avoid hot food and drinks for several hours.